Final Exam Petitions

 Final Examination Petition Deadlines

-The deadline to submit a petition and the accompanying documentation for a final examination is seven days after your Engineering final examination.
+The deadline to submit a petition and the accompanying documentation for a final examination is within seven days of the missed final exam.

 Academic and Personal Advising